We're giving you the chance to win back the value of your meal - every time you dine this month!

 dish at the ninth

 What: Two bare-brick rooms are the contemporary backdrop for cooking from chef Jun Tunaka, whose ninth kitchen is his first solo project.
-A fire at the restaurant forced it to close in 2022, but thankfully it has reopened as of 2023 (with a welcome little refurb) and Tanaka's food is as wonderful as ever.
-The Ninth’s sharing concept might yield rabbit lasagne, oxtail croquettes or, for something lighter, ‘raw and cured’ and ‘vegetable’ sections of the menu.
-Bargain set lunch, too.
+A fire at the restaurant forced it to close in 2022, but thankfully, it has reopened as of 2023 (with a welcome little refurb), and Tanaka's food is as wonderful as ever.
+The Ninth’s sharing concept might yield rabbit lasagne, oxtail croquettes, or veal carpaccio.
+There's a bargain set menu, too, available for lunch and dinner.

 Where: 22 Charlotte Street, W1T 2NB